SaimShaikh/Networking_In_DevOps/OSI_Model.md

 ---

 2. Presentation Layer (Layer 6) :
-- Translate data into a formal the application can understand
+- Translate data into a format the application can understand
 - Presentation layer is responsible for translation encryption and compression of data.
     - what is does:
       - Data translation
       - Data Compress (reduce the size for transmission )
       - Data encryption / Decryption (SSL/TLS)
 - eg:
-    - When you vist on HTTPS website , encryption & decryption happens here.
+    - When you vist on HTTPS website ,Compression, Decryption happens here (SSL/TLS).

 ---